-Any employee conduct of a discriminatory and/or harassing nature based on EEO Considerations is strictly prohibited, regardless of unlawfulness.
+Any employee conduct of a discriminatory and/or harassing nature based on a protected class is strictly prohibited, regardless of unlawfulness.
+Such conduct directed toward or affecting non-employees is also strictly prohibited.

-General harassment unrelated to EEO Considerations is also strictly prohibited.
-(See Article 400, Section 402 of the City of Oklahoma City Personnel Policies.)
-Such harassment is unwarranted, unwanted verbal or non-verbal conduct, which is abusive, obscene, threatening, insulting to another person, or otherwise inappropriate for the workplace, where such conduct has the purpose or effect of creating an offensive, intimidating, degrading or hostile environment, or interferes with or adversely affects an employee's performance.
+Workplace bullying is also strictly prohibited.
+(See Article 400 of the City of Oklahoma City Personnel Policies.)
+Bullying is a persistent pattern of unwarranted, unwanted verbal or non-verbal conduct based on something other than a protected class, which is abusive, obscene, threatening, insulting to another person, or otherwise inappropriate for the workplace, where such conduct has the purpose or effect of creating an offensive, intimidating, degrading or hostile environment, or interferes with or adversely affects an employee's performance.
+(See Article 400 of the City of Oklahoma City Personnel Policies.)